BrazilianKing/Stroke/README.md

 # Stroke

-## Analyzing Food Sales Across Different Outlets Types
+## Predicting the chances of an individual having a stroke
 Edmar Dos Santos

+### Context
-### According to the World Health Organization stroke is the 2nd leading cause of death.
+According to the World Health Organization stroke is the 2nd leading cause of death.
 Strokes are responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.

 ## Data:
 https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset